 7. Chief Information Security Officer

-Research shows that by 2026, the industry will have grown by as much as 28 percent.
+Some research shows that by 2026, the industry will grow by as much as 28 percent.
 If you’re interested in being a part of this industry, it’s essential to consider your specific skills and interests.
 Would you like to be involved in preparing for breaches?
 Or, would you like to help with the aftermath?
 If you have a Master’s in Cybersecurity Degree, you have a large variety of options.